josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 technical ISOC members and policy experts from developing economies to interact with the IETF, and that should not show up in an IETF budget.
-This sounded like a branding issue at times; while the IETF Trust holds IETF trade marks, is the IETF brand and the contours of what it encompasses clear?
+This sounded like a branding issue at times; while the IETF Trust holds IETF trademarks, is the IETF brand and the contours of what it encompasses clear?

 A related but distinct issue arose around control and policy authority